 Dr. Borovetz is a Fellow of the American Institute for Medical and Biological Engineering, an inaugural Fellow of the Biomedical Engineering Society, a Fellow of the Council on Arteriosclerosis, American Heart Association, a past member of the Board of Trustees of the American Society for Artificial Internal Organs (ASAIO), and a past member of the Board of Directors of The Biomedical Engineering Society (BMES).
 Dr. Borovetz previously served on the Scientific Advisory Boards of the University of Louisville Speed Scientific School, the University of Massachusetts, the Departments of Bioengineering at Bucknell University, the Cleveland Clinic Foundation, UCLA, Rutgers University and Pennsylvania State University.
 He has also served on numerous NIH and NSF study sections, as a member of the Literature Selection Technical Review Committee, National Library of Medicine, as an ad hoc reviewer on the Scientific Advisory Committee of the Whitaker Foundation and as a reviewer for The Whitaker International Fellows and Scholars Program.
 Dr. Borovetz holds 7 patents and is the author on hundreds of journal articles, abstracts, proceedings papers, monographs, and book chapters.

 Dr. Borovetz is a 1992 recipient of the R & D Magazine 100 Award (along with Frank Shaffer, Department of Energy, and Dr. John Woodard, Novacor Division, Baxter Healthcare Corporation).
 He is the 2007 recipient of the Carnegie Science Center Life Sciences Award, the 2001 ASAIO Whitaker Lecturer, and the 2009 ASAIO Hastings Lecturer.
 Dr. Borovetz is the 2003 Inaugural Co-Chair, Gordon Research Conference on Assisted Circulation and the 2009 Conference Chair, BMES Annual Meeting, Pittsburgh, PA.
 He is the recipient of the 2012-2013 Swanson School of Engineering Board of Visitors Faculty Award and the 2016 Swanson School of Engineering Award for Diversity.
 Dr. Borovetz was the Chairman for the NIH Center for Scientific Review – Surgery, Applied Imaging and Applied Bioengineering Study Sections Boundaries Team.
 In 1999 and 2000, Dr. Borovetz spent one-half time at the NIH, where he served as a Health Sciences Administrator for the Bioengineering Research Group of the National Heart, Lung, and Blood Institute.
-Dr. Borovetz, as a Visiting Lecturer, taught three courses, “Artificial Organs – Cardiac Assist Devices,” “Cardiac Care in Israel and the United States,” and “Implant Biomechanics” (co-instructor) in 2015 – 2017 respectively, in the Department of Mechanical Engineering, Ort Braude College, Karmiel, Israel.
+Dr. Borovetz, as a Visiting Lecturer, taught four courses, “Artificial Organs – Cardiac Assist Devices,” “Cardiac Care in Israel and the United States,” “Implant Biomechanics” (co-instructor) and “Biomechanics of Implants” (co-instructor) in 2015 – 2018 respectively, in the Department of Mechanical Engineering, Ort Braude College, Karmiel, Israel.